onosproject/netconf-simulator/docs/prerequisite.md

 # Prerequisites required for netconf-simulator

-Please ensure that your are familiar with the developer workflow:
+Please ensure that you are familiar with the developer workflow:

 - [Developer Workflow](https://docs.onosproject.org/developers/dev_workflow/)